-- In addition to the plants described, our 50/50 joint venture with Canfor Corporation owns and operates a plant in Ft.
-St. John, British Columbia, Canada, that has an annual production capacity of 820 million square feet of OSB. - (2) The Hayward, WI siding facility produces both commodity OSB and OSB siding. - (3) The East River, Nova Scotia, Canada plant produces both hardboard panel products and hardboard siding products.
+In addition to the plants described, our 50/50 joint venture with Canfor Corporation owns and operates a plant in Ft.
+St. John, British Columbia, Canada, that has an annual production capacity of annual production capacity of these facilities is 140 million lineal feet.
+The above table does not reflect the 12 cellulose insulation facilities that are operated by U.S. GreenFiber, LLC, our 50/50 joint venture with Casella Waste Systems.

+The Hayward, WI siding facility produces both commodity OSB and OSB siding.

+The East River, Nova Scotia, Canada plant produces both hardboard panel products and hardboard siding products.